MikheyevLab/coloss-australia/index.md

 entries_layout: list
 ---

 The **Honey Bee Colony Loss Survey** is led by a consortium of researchers and representatives from the Australian Honey Bee Industry.
-The 2025 Survey has just launched!
+The 2025 Survey has launched and will run through November 1st! [**Take it now!**](/2025-survey).
 Your participation is crucial in identifying beekeeping trends and assessing the impact of Varroa.
 Whether or not your hives have been affected, your insights will help measure Varroa’s effects in established areas.

 The survey **takes approximately 7 minutes for small operators and 15 minutes for commercial beekeepers** to fill out.
 The questions are straightforward, though you may need to refer to your records.
 Your input is invaluable in shaping a clearer picture of beekeeping challenges and resilience.